-Ancient history, rich culture, beautiful colonial architecture, perfect weather, fun attractions, delicious food, and warm people make this Caribbean island a favorite destination for many.
+Ancient history, rich culture, beautiful colonial architecture, perfect weather, fun attractions, delicious food, and warm people make this Caribbean island a timeless favorite destination.

-If you’re wondering what are some of the most popular “can’t miss” places in Puerto Rico, then here are a few recommendations to get you started.
+If you’re wondering what some of the most popular “can’t miss” places in Puerto Rico are, here are a few recommendations to get you started.

-Spanning 500 years of history, Old San Juan is without a doubt one of the most iconic and treasured places in Puerto Rico.
-Wander the cobblestone streets and soak up the unique architecture and colorful streets.
+Spanning 500 years of history, Old San Juan is, without a doubt, one of the most iconic and treasured places in Puerto Rico.
+Wander the cobblestone streets to soak up the unique architecture and colorful streets.
 You’ll find fun local shops and lively restaurants and bars scattered throughout the old city.

-Free trolleys can take you around the most important landmarks such as El Morro, Castillo San Cristóbal, Cuartel de Ballajá, La Fortaleza, among others.
-You can also take guided tours to learn more about the history on the many 500-year-old buildings, local cuisine, and even visit the place where one of the most popular drinks was born, the world-famous piña colada.
+Free golf carts called Garita Carts can take you around the most important landmarks such as El Morro, Castillo San Cristóbal, Cuartel de Ballajá, and La Fortaleza, among others.
+You can also take guided tours to learn more about the history of the many 500-year-old buildings, local cuisine, and even visit the place where one of the most popular drinks was born, the world-famous piña colada.

 El Yunque Rainforest

-Located in Río Grande, on the east side of the island, El Yunque is the only tropical rainforest that is part of the U.S. National Forest System.
+Located on the east side of the Island, El Yunque is the only tropical rainforest that is part of the U.S. National Forest System.
 Home to more than 240 types of trees, unique birds, native species like the coquí frog, and beautiful scenery, the forest spans 28,000 acres of land that includes 25 waterfalls, several rivers, and ancient petroglyphs of Taíno deities.

-Only an hour drive from San Juan, you can either navigate it on your own or take a guided tour to get to the most popular locations.
+Only a one-hour drive from San Juan, you can either navigate El Yunque on your own or take a guided tour to get to the most popular locations.
 Choose between hiking, ziplining, or horseback riding, and fall in love with the astonishing view from the top of the forest overlooking the region’s lush valleys.

 Just minutes from San Juan and the Luis Muñoz Marín International Airport (SJU), you can find the Afro-Caribbean coastal neighborhood of Piñones.
 Full of delicious authentic street food, made in the traditional fogón, the many little chinchorros (small dining stands) offer fritters made from plantain, fresh fish, oysters, and a lot sazón.
-You can also buy cold coconut water and drink it from the coconut itself, or try the crabmeat alcapurrias and bacalaítos (codfish fritters).
-The weekend is particularly busy, if you want to find a bustling local scene.
-If you want to relax before you eat, be sure to bring your swimsuit and dive in at a nearby beach (just wait 45 minutes after eating before you swim).
+You can also buy cold coconut water to drink straight out of the coconut, or try the crabmeat alcapurrias and bacalaítos (codfish fritters).
+The weekend is particularly busy if you're looking for a bustling local scene.
+If you want to relax before you eat, be sure to bring your swimsuit and dive in at a nearby beach—just wait 45 minutes after eating before you swim!

 Food is also a big deal in Santurce.
-You can find elegant restaurants alongside little pop-up eateries at gastronomy parks (Lote 23).
-La Placita de Santurce (Santurce Marketplace), offers tradition, live music, culture, and authentic local food all-in-one vibrant stop.
+You can find elegant restaurants alongside little pop-up eateries at gastronomy parks like Lote 23.
+La Placita de Santurce (Santurce Marketplace), offers tradition, live music, culture, and authentic local food, all in one vibrant stop.
 Farmers sell their fresh produce during the day, including fruits, vegetables, flowers, and local dishes, and a block party-style celebration takes place on weekend nights.

-A trip to La Parguera in Lajas, might be a two and a half hour journey from San Juan, but it is definitely worth it.
+A trip to La Parguera in Lajas might be a two-and-a-half-hour journey from San Juan, but it is definitely worth it.
 Located on the southwestern side of Puerto Rico, the village has many reasons to visit.
 Eat local food and drink an authentic Puerto Rican cocktail in the Malecón, a waterfront area with colorful souvenir shops and beautiful views.
-If you are an adventurer, you can snorkel in the nearby bioluminescent bay, experience some of the island’s best scuba diving, hike, go birdwatching, bike, or charter a boat to see dozens of tiny mangrove islands.
+If you are an adventurer, you can snorkel in the nearby bioluminescent bay, experience some of the Island’s best scuba diving, go hiking, biking, or birdwatching, or charter a boat to see dozens of tiny mangrove islands.
 Find different species of birds and sea creatures in Caracoles, Mata la Gata, or Cayo Enrique.
-If you stay for a while, you might even be able to catch a glimpse at a dolphin or manatee.
+If you stay for a while, you might even be able to catch a glimpse of a dolphin or manatee.

 Vieques and Culebra

 Vieques and Culebra are two nearby islands you should definitely add to your list of places to see.
 Vieques, known as la Isla Nena, is located 15 nautical miles from Fajardo, on the east side of Puerto Rico.
 Culebra is 19 miles from the coast.
-Both islands have some of the most beautiful beaches you’ll find anywhere, and are frequently included on lists of the world’s best beaches.
+Both islands have some of the most beautiful beaches you’ll find anywhere and are frequently included on lists of the world’s best beaches.
 Whether you take a ferry or travel by air, the trip is not too long and a visit can be made as a day trip, for an overnight, or longer.
-You can camp on the white sand in selected areas of Flamenco Beach (Culebra), or stay at a local Bed-and-Breakfast or rental house.
-Experience the bioluminescent bay in Mosquito Bay (Vieques), walk around the small towns, or simply relax and enjoy the laidback vibe.
+You can camp on the white sand in selected areas of Flamenco beach (Culebra), or stay at a local bed & breakfast or rental house.
+Experience the bioluminescent bay in Mosquito Bay (Vieques), walk around the small towns, or simply relax and enjoy the laid-back vibe.